-This cuisine in particular has always piqued my curiosity.
+This cuisine, in particular, has always piqued my curiosity.
 As Maryam Jillani writes in this beautiful piece – How do you tell the story of cuisine that lives and breathes in two countries and refuses to identify itself with either?
-Maryam goes on to write -Sindhi cuisine, which features a range of complex flavours through simple, seasonal ingredients, defies simple categorisations.
+Maryam goes on to write -Sindhi cuisine, which features a range of complex flavours through simple, seasonal ingredients, defies simple categorizations.
 It is informed by the subcontinent’s rich migrant history, yet firmly rooted in its geography while tying thousands of diaspora Sindhis to the land they might never have visited.

 As I was attending a course with Chef Jyoti, a Masterchef India contestant who works largely into Sindhi cuisine, and we discussed Sindhi cuisine.
 Chef Jyoti, says – Sindhi Cuisine is a very versatile cuisine influenced by nearby regions like Afghanistan, Persia, Balochistan, Multan, Punjab, Rajasthan, Gujarat.
 In places ruled by Arabs, Mughals, and Turkish emperors.
 However, this cuisine has its own unique identity as a diasporic cuisine.

 What are the salient features of Sindhi cuisine?